 These can be planted in the substrate or kept in heavy ceramic pots.
 Keep in minds that live plants naturally contribute to the terrarium’s ambient humidity, and watering them via misting may make that humidity too high.

 Although corn snakes are primarily terrestrial, many individuals like to climb.
 It’s good exercise for the snake, and makes the most of your terrarium’s vertical space.
-However, don’t forget to make sure your lid locks are secure, or else you might find that your provided your snake with the perfect ladder.
+However, don’t forget to make sure your lid locks are secure and sized correctly, or else you might find that your provided your snake with the perfect ladder.